 Ring now offers professional monitoring for commercial properties.
-Professional monitoring is a service available in the US and Canada (except for Quebec and some U.S. Territories) with a Ring Protect Plus subscription or free trial.
+Professional monitoring is a service available in the US and Canada (except for Quebec and some U.S. Territories) with a Ring Protect subscription or trial.
 If your Ring Alarm detects a security threat, a signal is sent to the monitoring center, who will call your emergency contacts and request emergency responders be sent to your location, if needed.

 Professional monitoring for businesses is slightly different from the residential service.
 Ring cannot offer smoke and carbon monoxide monitoring at businesses due to strict local regulations.
 Click here for a detailed explanation of why we can’t offer Smoke / CO monitoring to businesses.

 How do I get professional monitoring for my business?